–This first draft, unrevised post is under construction and is not yet complete.

 –George Mosse, The Culture of Modern Europe

-My favorite thing to say about Romanticism relates to how it has built aspects of our Western imagination to the point of normalizing thinking that we consider to be purely individualistic and personal.
-When I was twenty-three or twenty-four I went to La Jolla Beach in San Diego (where I was attending graduate school) for a walk.
+My favorite thing to say about Romanticism relates to how it has built aspects of our Western imagination to the point of normalizing behavior we consider to be individualistic and personal.
+When I was younger I went to La Jolla Beach in San Diego (where I was attending graduate school) for a walk.
 I was feeling pretty miserable about my life and so I just sauntered for an hour or two at the water’s edge, picking up stones and shells as I went.
 (One of the stones I picked up that day is on my desk as I write this.)
-What was I doing?
-I was doing something that I think most people think of doing when they are sad: taking their feelings to a place where they will synchronize with bigger and more elemental truths, and that place is usually the so-called ‘natural’ world.
-It is there that we feel most at home when we want to indulge in reflection, and emotional experience, and we believe that some form of understanding will be achieved and established by our being there.
+I was doing something that most of us do: take our contemplation and feelings to nature, in the hope of synchronizing with bigger and more elemental truths.
+It’s in nature that many of us feel the most at home when we want to indulge in reflection, and emotional experience.
 I tell my students that this kind of behavior, and the attitudes and beliefs that justify it, is a modern cultural creation first disseminated by the Romantics.
 What we think of as the domain of our private individuality and feeling originates in cultural history, at the end of the eighteenth century.
 Without the Romantics maybe I would not have gone to that beach and picked up that stone and maybe you would not look for that pretty tree under which to shed a tear about something existential.

-Hugo does what everyone who defines Romanticism must do; qualify everything to make sure that we understand that Romanticism is plural rather than singular.
+Hugo qualifies everything to make sure that we understand that Romanticism is plural rather than singular.
 He calls his attempt at a definition a “lowest common denominator” approach to the subject, and an attempt to describe a set of general attitudes rather than a doctrine or a school.
 The first time I ever studied Romanticism, with Professor Jonathan Beecher at UC Santa Cruz, I distinctly remember this point being emphasized over and over again.
-But at the end of the day, you have to just define the damn thing, however poorly or generally, and proceed.
+But at the end of the day, you have to just define it, however poorly or generally, and proceed.
 Hugo does so by discussing how the Romantics approached the domains of feeling, heroism, the past, nature, revolution, and the figure of the artist.
-What comes out of the grater is this: anti-rationalism, the loner, melancholy, a fascination with the past (Hellenic, Pagan, and Medieval), a populist or democratic disposition toward heroism, Nature as a portal into the self (beach anecdote above), Pantheism, Exoticism, and finally, political commitment of some kind (revolutionary or reactionary.)
-Such shavings are perfectly fine for getting started with Romanticism.
+What comes out is this: anti-rationalism, the loner, melancholy, a fascination with the past (Hellenic, Pagan, and Medieval), a populist or democratic disposition toward heroism, Nature as a portal into the self (beach anecdote above), Pantheism, Exoticism, and finally, political commitment of some kind (revolutionary or reactionary.)

 One of the best passages in Mosse’s treatment of Romanticism is this one, which admirably distills many elements into a variable system: “The emphasis on feeling implicitly in the poetry of life can then be dissected into these various parts: a correspondence between humanity and nature into which an emotional view of Christianity could be integrated, a vision of the Middle Ages as part of a renewed consciousness of history, and the urge to rebel against conventions.
 All of these elements functioned apart from one another or in any variety of combinations” (41).
 Mosse also does an excellent job of summarizing the idea of romantic unity and different expressions of it, including Chateaubriand’s Christian romanticism, and how all of these constructs begin to break down at mid-century.